Comprehensive laboratory testing including innovative, exclusive diagnostics.

 - EHV-4 in horses presenting with respiratory clinical signs

 - Horses that have been exposed to confirmed EHV-4 cases

 PCR methods help distinguish between EHV-4, EHV-1 and EHV-1 neuropathogenic strains

 2 mL EDTA whole blood and/or deep nasopharyngeal swabs (one from each nostril).
-Please submit dry, plastic-stemmed swabs, without transport media, in an RTT or an empty, sterile tube; keep refrigerated.
+Please submit dry, plastic-stemmed swabs, without transport media, in a sterile tube; keep refrigerated.